 External building doors are controlled by an electronic locking system.
-The electronic access system is programmed to unlock exterior doors at 6:00 a.m. and then lock them at 9:00 p.m.
-The system allows Police services to lock all exterior doors in the event of an emergency.
-"Push to Talk" emergency phones are available in classrooms and near elevators.
-These emergency phones connect the caller directly to Police dispatch.
+The electronic access system is programmed to unlock exterior doors at 7 a.m. and then lock them at 8 p.m.
+Monday through Friday and 7:30 a.m. through 3:30 p.m. on Saturday.
+The system allows police to lock all exterior doors in the event of an emergency.
+"Push to Talk" emergency phones are available in elevators.
+These emergency phones connect the caller directly to police dispatch.
 El Centro campus always has a mandatory ID policy requiring all persons entering the campus to display a student/staff ID while on the premises.
-Visitors can sign in with Security officers located near entrances and receive a visitor pass to be displayed while on premises.
-El Centro campus is patrolled 24 hours per day, 7 days per week by both uniformed College Police and Security officers.
-Campus Police at El Centro maintain random patrol patterns via foot, automobile, and bicycle units.
-Access to El Centro is limited to authorized personnel only between the hours of 9:00 p.m. and 6:00 a.m.
+Visitors can sign in with security officers located near entrances and receive a visitor pass which must be displayed while on premises.
+El Centro campus is patrolled 24 hours per day, 7 days per week by both uniformed Dallas College Police Officers and contracted security officers.
+College Police at El Centro maintain random patrol patterns via foot, automobile, and bicycle units.
+Access to El Centro is limited to authorized personnel only between the hours of 9 p.m. and 6 a.m.